reside-ic/reside-ic.github.io/content/blog/translating-rmd.md

  - translation
 ---

-## Translating Rmd

 As part of our work on [naomi](../../projects/naomi) we've been asked to produce reports from R which can be distributed to country teams across Sub-Saharan Africa in English, French and Portuguese.
-[R Markdown](https://rmarkdown.rstudio.com/docs/) has no prescribed method for translating documents, but there are many options available to make this possible.
-This post covers 3 possible approaches: code chunks, custom blocks and tabsets.
+[R Markdown](https://rmarkdown.rstudio.com/docs/) has no build in support for translating documents, but there are many options available to make this possible.
+This post covers 3 possible approaches: code chunks, custom blocks and tabsets each of which has advantages and trade offs around scalability, ease of maintenance and complexity.

 ## Code chunks